 Getting teleoperated driving on the regulatory agenda on vehicle safety should therefore be a priority after conclusion of this project.
 Parties who believe in the future of large-scale teleoperated transport should organise and start building a case for inclusion of teleoperated systems in the type approval process at the relevant regulatory bodies.
-This could involve a follow-up project which focuses on more extensive experimentation in different countries and could help advance the work on defining the safety requirements for teleoperated vehicles (similar to the Hi-Drive and L3Pilot projects for automated vehicles).
+This could involve a followup project which focuses on more extensive experimentation in different countries and could help advance the work on defining the safety requirements for teleoperated vehicles (similar to the Hi-Drive and L3Pilot projects for automated vehicles).

 In addition, work should be undertaken to introduce a licensing system for teleoperation service providers.47 Such a system is necessitated by the fact that safe teleoperation not only requires safe vehicles, but also proper connectivity, proper remote infrastructure and properly trained personnel.
 The system would therefore go beyond the safety requirements of the vehicles but would also keep the service provider accountable for the way its operations are run.
 It would give national or EU authorities the tools to police teleoperation service providers.
-In the short to medium term, a licensing system could supplement the exemption procedure: teleoperation service providers could obtain a license to roll-out a series of teleoperation deployments covered by the scope of the license without the need to request exemptions for each deployment separately.
+In the short to medium term, a licensing system could supplement the exemption procedure: teleoperation service providers covered by the scope of the license without the need to request exemptions for each deployment separately.
 In order to make cross-border teleoperated transport viable, it is recommended that such a licensing system is organized, or at least harmonized, at EU level.